Jonesbilly1/m2x-ruby/README.md

 In order to run this example, you will need a `Device ID` and `API Key`.
 If you don't have any, access your M2X account, create a new [Device](https://m2x.att.com/devices), and copy the `Device ID` and `API Key` values.
 The following script will send your CPU load average to three different streams named `load_1m`, `load_5m` and `load_15`.
 Check that there's no need to create a stream in order to write values into it.

-In order to execute this script run:
+In order to execute this script, run:

 ```bash
 API_KEY=<YOUR-API-KEY> DEVICE=<YOUR-DEVICE-ID> ./m2x-uptime.rb